ypark9/yopa.page/content/blog/2026-09-23-tolap-object-level-access-control.en.md

 A healthcare analyst policy that allows the patients, encounters, and diagnoses tables while hiding the internal billing and audit tables, hiding SSN and date of birth outright, returning email as a hash and the name with only its first character, restricting rows to two named regions, and capping any result set.
 What the agent receives is a table with no SSN column in it at all, a name reading `J*********`, a hash where the email was, and rows from only the permitted regions.
 A query against the billing table is refused before it reaches the database.

 When several policies apply to one user they merge **most-restrictive-wins**: allowed sets intersect, denied sets union, booleans AND, numeric limits resolve to the stricter value, and where two policies mask the same field differently the more restrictive mask wins.
 The practical consequence is worth stating plainly, because it inverts the usual intuition about granting access: **adding a policy to someone can only ever reduce what they can see, never expand it.**

+A concrete example.
+Policy A allows [name, email, phone] and Policy B allows [name, email, address]; merged, the allowed set is [name, email].
+If A hides SSN and B hides date of birth, both are hidden.
+More policies always means less visible data.

 ## The mechanism: resolve, sign, enforce